szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 This uses the same filename and the same effect as in IWDEE, and attempts to patch known spells that remove fear effects.
 Might need to be updated if new ways to remove fear are introduced.

-### Make Goodberries more genuinely useful (240)
+### Make Goodberries more genuinely useful (240) (IWDEE BGEE BG2EE EET)

 Conceptually, I think it's a cool spell for druids and rangers, but it's not too useful.
 Now it heals 2d4 immediately and add a regeneration of 1 HP per turn for 20 turns and generates 6 berries with each casting, and stacks of 12.
+Regeneration does not stack.

-### Make Earthquake more effective and disable annoyances (250)
+### Make Earthquake more effective and disable annoyances (250) (BGEE BG2EE EET)

-Earthquake is generally very inconvenient to be cast at any point because of how it affects your whole party.
+Earthquake in BG is generally very inconvenient to be cast at any point because of how it affects your whole party.
 This disables that behavior, and in case you don't enjoy feeling like casting it might make you dizzy, it also disables the screen shake or reduces it greatly.
 Finally, it also makes it more effective, by making the saves and damage decay less harshly:

 1st round: vanilla, 6d6 damage, -6 save vs. death to avoid unconsciousness 2nd round: 5d6 damage, -4 save